heutelbeck/sapl-demos/queryrewriting-mongodb-reactive/README.md

 This requirement verifies the denial rule.
 The first scenario tests that a user whose dataScope is null receives a deny decision.
 The second scenario confirms the same for an empty array.
 Notice that the action is specified as a simple string "findAll" rather than a Java method descriptor, matching how MongoDB actions are represented.

-### Testing MongoDB Query Manipulation Obligations
+### Testing MongoDB Query Rewriting Obligations

-When testing permit decisions with MongoDB query manipulation, you can verify that the obligation has the correct structure:
+When testing permit decisions with MongoDB query rewriting, you can verify that the obligation has the correct structure:

 ```
-requirement "Policy Set should permit access with MongoDB query manipulation obligation" {
+requirement "Policy Set should permit access with MongoDB query rewriting obligation" {

     given
         - document "book_listing_set"